-Here is a photo of a Striated Heron bird at Langkawi Island in the north west of Malaysia.
-This photo was taken during a quick bird watching trip to Darulaman Sanctuary, which is located in the center of Langkawi.
+Here is a photo of a Striated Heron bird at Langkawi Island in the northwest of Malaysia.
+This photo was taken during a quick bird watching trip to Darulaman Sanctuary, located in Langkawi’s centre.

-The Striated Heron (Butorides striata) is not easily spotted but during my birding trip to Darulaman Sanctuary, I managed to spot the bird at a small stream towards the end of my trek.
+The Striated Heron (Butorides striata) is not easily spotted.
+Still, during my birding trip to Darulaman Sanctuary, I managed to spot the bird at a small stream towards the end of my trek.

-The straited heron is also known as mangrove heron, little heron or green-backed heron, and is a small heron which is only about 44 cm tall.
+The striated heron is also known as mangrove heron, little heron or green-backed heron, and is a small heron that is only about 44 cm tall.

-While I was checking out some of the local butterflies near a stream at Lubuk Semilang, my bird guide Fendi noticed this Striated Heron perched on a rock by the stream.
+While checking out some of the local butterflies near a stream at Lubuk Semilang, my bird guide Fendi noticed this Striated Heron perched on a rock by the stream.

-We observed from a distance and it looked like it was on a hunting spree with its eyes fixated in the water.
-Of course I took a lot of photos and eventually moved in a little closer to get some close up shots.
+We observed from a distance, and it looked like it was on a hunting spree with its eyes fixated in the water.
+Of course, I took many photos and eventually moved in a little closer to get some close-up shots.

 Where is Darulaman Sanctuary?

-Darulaman Sanctuary is located at Lubuk Semilang and in the center of Langkawi.
-To get here, you need to use the Jalan Ulu Melaka Road and you will see a signboard that shows Lubuk Semilang or Langkawi Book Village.
+Darulaman Sanctuary is located at Lubuk Semilang and in the centre of Langkawi.
+To get here, you need to use the Jalan Ulu Melaka Road, and you will see a signboard that shows Lubuk Semilang or Langkawi Book Village.

 How To Get In Touch With Darulaman Sanctuary?